-I. The Dodd-Frank Act
+1. The Dodd-Frank Act

-Section 343 of the Dodd-Frank Act amends the Federal Credit Union Act (FCU Act) to include full share insurance coverage, beyond the Standard Maximum Share Insurance Amount (SMSIA),2 for the net amount held in a noninterest-bearing transaction account by any member or depositor at an insured credit union.
-Throughout this proposal, the term "noninterest-bearing" should be read as including "nondividend-bearing" to translate the provisions of the Dodd-Frank Act into credit union terminology.3 Insured credit unions are not required to take any action to receive this additional insurance coverage.
-The additional coverage provided by Section 343 of the Dodd-Frank Act is temporary through December 31, 2012.
+Section 343 of the Dodd-Frank Act amended the Federal Credit Union Act (FCU Act) to include full share insurance coverage, beyond the Standard Maximum Share Insurance Amount (SMSIA),2 for the net amount held in a noninterest-bearing transaction account by any member or depositor at an insured credit union.
+The term "noninterest-bearing" should be read as including "nondividend-bearing" to translate the provisions of the Dodd-Frank Act into credit union terminology.3 Insured credit unions are not required to take any action to receive this additional insurance coverage.
+The additional coverage mandated by Section 343 of the Dodd-Frank Act is temporary through December 31, 2012.